fleetdm/fleet/articles/macos-setup-experience.md

 macOS setup features require connecting Fleet to Apple Business Manager (ABM).
 Learn how [here](https://fleetdm.com/guides/macos-mdm-setup#apple-business-manager-abm).

-## End user authentication and EULA
+## End user authentication and end user license agreement (EULA)

 Using Fleet, you can require end users to authenticate with your identity provider (IdP) and agree to an end user license agreement (EULA) before they can use their new Mac.

 ### End user authentication

+> If you've already configured [single sign-on (SSO)](https://fleetdm.com/docs/deploy/single-sign-on-sso) in Fleet, create a new SAML app in your IdP.
+In your new app, use `https://<your_fleet_url>/api/v1/fleet/mdm/sso/callback` for the SSO URL.

-To require end user authentication, first configure your MDM IdP integration by heading to **Settings > Mobile device management (MDM) > End user authentication**.
+To require end user authentication, first configure your IdP by heading to **Settings > Integrations > Mobile device management (MDM) > End user authentication**.
 Then, enable end user authentication by heading to to **Controls > Setup experience > End user authentication**.
-Alternatively, you can use [Fleet's GitOps workflow](https://github.com/fleetdm/fleet-gitops) to configure your MDM IdP integration and enable end user authentication.
+Alternatively, you can use [Fleet's GitOps workflow](https://github.com/fleetdm/fleet-gitops) to configure your IdP integration and enable end user authentication.

-If you've already configured your MDM IdP integration in Fleet, create a new SAML app in your IdP.
-In your new app, use `https://<your_fleet_url>/api/v1/fleet/mdm/sso/callback` for the SSO URL.

 In your IdP, make sure your end users' full names are set to one of the following attributes (depends on IdP): `name`, `displayname`, `cn`, `urn:oid:2.5.4.3`, or `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name`.
 Fleet will automatically populate and lock the macOS local account **Full Name** with any of these.

 In your IdP, set **Name ID** to email.
 Fleet will trim this email and use it to populate and lock the macOS local account **Account Name**.
 For example, a "johndoe@example.com" email turn into a "johndoe" account name.

-### EULA
+### End user license agreement (EULA)

 To require a EULA, in Fleet, head to **Settings > Integrations > Automatic enrollment > End user license agreement (EULA)** or use the [Fleet API](https://fleetdm.com/docs/rest-api/rest-api#upload-an-eula-file).